SalminStepan/cocktail_etl/README.md

 - XML sitemap parsing
 - JSON-LD parsing
 - JSON file storage
+- argparse CLI
+- standard Python logging

 ## v1 Limitations

 - does not crawl the website recursively
-- processes only the first 10 recipe URLs
+- processes only a limited number of recipe URLs per run
 - does not download images
 - does not write directly to PostgreSQL
 - does not guarantee perfect ingredient parsing
 - does not parse visual HTML; only JSON-LD Recipe data is used
-- does not yet provide CLI arguments
-- uses `print` for MVP output instead of full logging

 ## Planned Improvements

-- add CLI arguments for sitemap URL, limit, delay, and output paths
+- add validation for CLI arguments
-- add structured logging
+- add tests for parser and normalizer
 - improve ingredient parsing for fractions and non-standard units
-- add tests for parser and normalizer
+- improve glassware and garnish extraction
 - add PostgreSQL import
 - add resume support for already processed URLs
+- add optional file logging